JakeRoggenbuck/cryptography/README.md

-### Caesar Cipher
+### Shift Cipher
-Otherwise known as a shift cipher, the **caesar cipher** takes each letter in a plaintext message and shifts it by `n` indexes in the looping alphabet.
+Otherwise known as a caesar cipher, the **shift cipher** takes each letter in a plaintext message and shifts it by `n` indexes in the looping alphabet.

 ----------------------